Visclodev/coin_flip/README.md

 # coin_flip
-a simple head or tail program in c with a cool Easter egg :wink:
+a simple head or tail program in c.

+USAGE:
+open a terminal in the folder, execute "make" here you go, you can use the binary like so:
+./coin_flip [number of throws]